-In February 2013, the Leap of Reason team published David Hunter's Working Hard and Working Well.
+In February 2013, the Leap of Reason team published David Hunter's Working Hard-and Working Well.
 David shared all the intellectual property he's used for years in his famous Theory of Change workshops, and the book provided a valuable complement to Leap of Reason.
 Reviews like this one from Beth Kanter said it best: "Working Hard-and Working Well describes performance assessment in a way that won't make it seem scary or worse-boring."

-Community Growth

-Because of the Netpreneur initiative's success in the mid- to late 90s, Mario, Lowell, and Cheryl strongly believed in the power of online community and weren't ready to give up on the idea that was pitched in New York City in June 2012.
+Ten years later, there are almost 40,000 copies of Working Hard-and Working Well in circulation.
+Community Growth Because of the Netpreneur initiative's success in the mid- to late 90s, Mario, Lowell, and Cheryl strongly believed in the power of online community and weren't ready to give up on the idea that was pitched in New York City in June 2012.
 So, from December 2012 to June 2013, a few of us worked on developing a "presentation of presentations" to describe what we envisioned as the community's purpose.
-We reached out to Ayo Atterberry, Steve Butz, Isaac Castillo, Tim Delaney, Matt Forti, Anne Goodman, Ingvild Bjornvold, David Hunter, Amy Morgenstern, Nancy Osgood, Lou Salza, Daniel Stid, Mary Winkler, and Denise Zeman.

-Despite feedback from these fine folks (later dubbed as "founding ambassadors"), the idea didn't get any uptake.
+We reached out to Ayo Atterberry, Ingvild Bjornvold, Steve Butz, Isaac Castillo, Tim Delaney, Matt Forti, Anne Goodman, David Hunter, Amy Morgenstern, Nancy Osgood, Lou Salza, Daniel Stid, Mary Winkler, and Denise Zeman.
+Despite feedback from these fine folks (later dubbed as "founding Leap Ambassadors"), the idea didn't get any uptake.
 Taking a page from Leap, we course corrected and spent the rest of that year crafting the idea of the community.
-We reached out to another 30+ individuals to form the nucleus of a community of ambassadors to share views, learn from each other, produce collaborative works, help one another, and benefit from the community's collective knowledge and experience-all to advance the importance that "performance matters" and mission and performance are inextricably linked.

-In parallel, the team partnered with PerformWell (led by ambassadors Steve Butz and Adrian Bordone with ambassadors Elizabeth Boris, Kris Moore, and Mary Winkler in advisory oversight role) to host the "After the Leap" conference in Washington, DC.
+We reached out to another 30+ individuals to form the nucleus of a community of ambassadors to share views, learn from each other, produce collaborative works, help one another, and benefit from the community's collective knowledge and experience-all to advance the idea that "performance matters" and mission and performance are inextricably linked.
+In parallel, the team partnered with PerformWell (led by ambassadors Adrian Bordone and Steve Butz with ambassadors Elizabeth Boris, Kris Moore, and Mary Winkler in advisory oversight roles) to host the "After the Leap" conference in Washington, DC.